Cold DE Applications Are Dead in 2026: Use Referrals

 ORDER BY days_since_contact ASC;

-That's the query you should be running in your head.
-Who do you sort of know at the companies you want to work for?
-Who did you work with two jobs ago who's now at your target company?
-That's your highest-conversion outreach list.
+That is the query to run mentally.
+Who does the candidate sort of know at the companies they want to work for?
+Who did they work with two jobs ago who is now at a target company?
+That is the highest-conversion outreach list.

-Alright, enough theory.
-Here's what you actually do.
-I'm breaking this into a 30-day plan because that maps to the referral-to-hire timeline; companies with referral pipelines close positions in roughly 30 days versus 60-90 for enterprise job board hires.
+A 30-day plan maps to the referral-to-hire timeline: companies with referral pipelines close positions in roughly 30 days versus 60–90 days for enterprise job board hires.

-Export your LinkedIn connections.
-Build a spreadsheet (or a table, because you're a DE and that's how your brain works).
+Export LinkedIn connections.
+Build a spreadsheet (or a table, because DEs think in tables).
 Map every connection to their current company.
-Flag anyone at a company you'd want to work for.
+Flag anyone at a target company.

 -- Your outreach pipeline, tracked like a pipeline should be